Structure by Architecture: Structured Representations without Regularization: Appendix

+The structural decoders can be interpreted as a structural causal model, thereby linking the causal modeling community to representation learning.
+A {\em structural causal model (SCM)} represents the relationship between random variables $S_i$ using a directed acyclic graph (DAG) whose edges indicate direct causation and {\em structural assignments} of the form

+encoding the dependence of variable $S_i$ on its parents $\PA_i$ in the graph and on an ``unexplained'' noise variable $U_i$ \citep{Pearl2009}.
+The noises $U_1,\dots,U_D$ are assumed to be jointly independent.
+Any joint distribution of the $S_i$ can be expressed as an SCM using suitable $f_i$ and $U_i$.
+Note, that although structural decoders define the relatively simple sequential graphical structure $\PA_i = S_{i-1}$, as long as the capacity of $S_i$ is sufficiently large, all DAGs can be represented by this structure.
+Furthermore, the SCM contains additional information regarding how statistical dependencies between the $S_i$ are {\em generated} by mechanisms \eq{eq:SA}, such that changes due to {\em interventions} can be modelled as well (e.g., by setting some $U_i$ to constants).
+From this perspective, hybrid sampling can be interpreted as interventions on the learned generative process.
+Although thus far we focus on the relatively naive approach of jointly intervening on all latent variables for unconditional generative modeling, as shown in figure~\ref{fig:celeb-samples}.

-To this end, we first use an {\bf encoder} $f_{enc}:\R^d \to \R^n$ taking $X$ to a latent bottleneck representation comprising $U=(U_1,\dots,U_n)$.
-The next step is a map $f(U)$ implementing the structural assignments $f_1,\dots,f_n$ as a function of $U$.
-We construct it as follows: we evaluate the $f_i$ of a root node $i$, i.e., $f_i$ depends only on $U_i$.
+We construct the causal ordering as follows: we evaluate the $f_i$ of a root node $i$, i.e., $f_i$ depends only on $U_i$.
 In the step, we evaluate any node $j$ which depends only on its $U_j$ and possibly other variables that have already been computed.
 We iterate until there are no nodes left.
 This terminates (since the graph is acyclic) and yields a unique $f(U)$, but the order $\pi(i)$ in which the $f_i$ get evaluated need not be unique.
-It is referred to as a {\em causal} or {\em topological} ordering \cite{PetJanSch17}, satisfying $\pi(i)<\pi(j)$ whenever $j$ is a descendant of $i$.
-This embeds the {\bf SCM} into the network starting from the bottleneck $U=(U_1,\dots,U_n)$ with the $U_i$ feeding into subsequent computation layers according to a causal ordering.
-This structure reflects the fact that the root node(s) in the DAG only depend on "their" noise variables, while later ones depend on their noise and those of their parents, and so on.
-Finally, we apply a {\bf decoder} $f_{dec}:\R^n \to \R^d$.
-The system can be trained using reconstruction error to satisfy $f_{dec} \circ f \circ f_{enc}\approx id$ on the observed images.
+It is referred to as a {\em causal} or {\em topological} ordering \citep{PetJanSch17}, satisfying $\pi(i)<\pi(j)$ whenever $j$ is a descendant of $i$.
+This embeds the {\bf SCM} into the network starting from the bottleneck $U=(U_1,\dots,U_D)$ with the $U_i$ feeding into subsequent computation layers according to a causal ordering.
+This structure reflects the fact that the root node(s) in the DAG only depend on ``their'' noise variables, while later ones depend on their noise and those of their parents, and so on.

 Recall that for a {\em causally sufficient} system, the set of noises $U_1,\dots,U_n$ are assumed to be jointly independent.
 If, in contrast, only a subset of the causal variables are modelled, then the noises will in the generic case be dependent.
 We would expect that the architectural bias implemented by the structural decoder, however, may still be a sensible one.